Marquette Golden Eagles play the Western Kentucky Hilltoppers in first round of NCAA Tournament - WTOP News

 Indianapolis; Friday, 2 p.m.
 EDT

-BOTTOM LINE: No. 8 Marquette plays in the first round of the NCAA Tournament against Western Kentucky.
+BOTTOM LINE: No. 8 Marquette plays Western Kentucky in the first round of the NCAA Tournament.

-The Golden Eagles have gone 16-7 against Big East opponents, with a 9-2 record in non-conference play.
-Marquette is fourth in the Big East scoring 78.3 points while shooting 47.8% from the field.
+The Golden Eagles’ record in Big East games is 16-7, and their record is 9-2 in non-conference games.
+Marquette leads the Big East averaging 38.8 points in the paint.
+Oso Ighodaro leads the Golden Eagles with 10.4.

-The Hilltoppers are 11-8 in CUSA play.
-Western Kentucky is the CUSA leader with 39.8 rebounds per game led by Babacar Faye averaging 5.6.
+The Hilltoppers are 11-8 against CUSA opponents.
+Western Kentucky is 4-5 in games decided by 3 points or fewer.

-Marquette scores 78.3 points per game, 4.2 more points than the 74.1 Western Kentucky allows.
-Western Kentucky has shot at a 46.8% clip from the field this season, 4.4 percentage points above the 42.4% shooting opponents of Marquette have averaged.
+Marquette’s average of 8.9 made 3-pointers per game this season is only 0.8 more made shots on average than the 8.1 per game Western Kentucky gives up.
+Western Kentucky averages 6.8 made 3-pointers per game this season, 1.6 fewer made shots on average than the 8.4 per game Marquette allows.

-TOP PERFORMERS: Kam Jones is averaging 16.8 points for the Golden Eagles.
-Ben Gold is averaging 1.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Kam Jones is shooting 41.1% from beyond the arc with 2.5 made 3-pointers per game for the Golden Eagles, while averaging 16.8 points.
+Ighodaro is shooting 50.5% and averaging 12.1 points over the last 10 games.

-Don McHenry is scoring 15.2 points per game and averaging 3.3 rebounds for the Hilltoppers.
+Don McHenry is shooting 46.6% and averaging 15.2 points for the Hilltoppers.
 Dontaie Allen is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Golden Eagles: 6-4, averaging 77.2 points, 31.6 rebounds, 14.2 assists, 8.1 steals and 3.9 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 73.4 points per game.